mmfrenkel/encrypted-file-store/README.md

 ```
 $ make all
-$ ./test_cstore.sh
+$ ./bin/test_cstore.sh
 ```

 ### II.
 Libaries Used

 This project utilizes several standard C libraries.
 Here are some quick notes on their use and some reasons why they were included:
-* `stdlib.h` -- Allows memory allocation/deallocation.
+* `stdlib.h`: Allows memory allocation/deallocation.
-* `string.h` -- Allows for string comparisons, determining string length (helpful for parsing command line arguments and sending request to the correct functions).
+* `string.h`: Allows for string comparisons, determining string length (helpful for parsing command line arguments and sending request to the correct functions).
-* `stdio.h` -- Helpful for interactions with user, via the command line for example, and/or printing out/logging information.
+* `stdio.h`: Helpful for interactions with user, via the command line for example, and/or printing out/logging information.
-* `termios.h` -- Allows a user to submit their password on the command line without echo (i.e., the password typed is not visible).
+* `termios.h`: Allows a user to submit their password on the command line without echo (i.e., the password typed is not visible).
 Although getpass() was attempted, header files couldn't be found properly on Linux box.
 Termios allows for an alternative approach.
-* `unistd.h` -- Required, in combination with `terminos.h`, to allow for hidden password submission.
+* `unistd.h`: Required, in combination with `terminos.h`, to allow for hidden password submission.
-* `stdbool.h` -- Makes code more readable by allowing the use of `true` and `false` instead of 1 and 0.
+* `stdbool.h`: Makes code more readable by allowing the use of `true` and `false` instead of 1 and 0.

 ### III.
 Other